gaia-unlimited/community-workshop1/docs/content/programme.md

       highlight: true
       description: |2-
-        How far can taking ratios take you for subset selection functions, led by Payel Das Open and glucbular clusters, led by Emily Hunt
+        How far can taking ratios take you for subset selection functions, led by Payel Das Open and globular clusters, led by Emily Hunt

     - day: Wednesday
       time: 16:00 - 16:30